SyleKu/ProStudCreator/Concept.md

     - The developer gets notified instantly and can react very fast.

 ###### Cons
-    .
-The developer might get spammed with emails
+    - The developer might get spammed with emails

+###### My thoughts on this

+I think this could be very useful as long as there are only very few exceptions occuring.